bids-standard/bids-specification/src/05-longitudinal-and-multi-site-studies.md

-# Longitudinal studies with multiple sessions (visits)
+# Longitudinal studies and multi-site studies

 Multiple sessions (visits) are encoded by adding an extra layer of directories and file names in the form of `ses-<label>`.
 Session label can consist